 - Research and understand your local payment and delivery landscape.
 Meet with leaders in your own system to understand their strategies and learn more about their goals.

-- Confirm whether you are already a participant in any Advanced APMs for 2017.
+- Confirm whether you are already a participant in any Advances APMs for 2021.
 If you are, it is also important to:

 - Verify with the APM administrator that you are included on the APM Participation List or Affiliated Practitioner List that they submit to CMS.

-- Evaluate to what extent your Medicare and private payer revenues and the proportion of your patients are associated with these models, since this will determine whether you are a Qualifying Participant and eligible for an incentive under this track.
+- Evaluate to what extent your Medicare and private payer revenues and the proportion of your patients are associated with these models, since this will determine whether you are a QP and eligible for an incentive under this track.

-- Talk with the APM administrator to better understand the entity’s plan for distribution of the Advanced APM incentive payment if the APM qualifies for it in the future.
-Since the APM administrator would receive the incentive payment directly and be responsible for distributing it to APM participants, it’s important that you have a voice in this process.
+- Talk with the APM administrator to better understand the entity's plan for APM entity quality reporting and distribution of any potential Advanced APM incentive payment in the future.
+Since the APM administrator would receive the incentive payment directly and be responsible for distributing it to APM participants, its important that you have a voice in this process.

 - If you do not already participate in one of these models, identify potential partners outside of your immediate practice to advance coordinated care plans and innovative payment models.